 Pumpkinflowers was selected as one of the year’s best by Booklist, Mother Jones, Foreign Affairs, the National Post, and the Globe and Mail.
-It was shortlisted for the 2017 RBC Taylor Prize and Writer’s Trust Prize (Canada), and the Yitzkak Sadeh Prize for military writing (Israel).
+It won the 2017 Vine Award for Canadian Jewish literature and the Canadian Jewish Literary Award for memoir, and was shortlisted for the 2017 RBC Taylor Prize, the Writer’s Trust Prize, and the Yitzkak Sadeh Prize for military writing (Israel).
 Editions were published in the US, Britain, Canada, Israel, and China.

 Matti’s first book, The Aleppo Codex, an investigation into the strange fate of an ancient Bible manuscript, won the 2014 Sami Rohr Prize, the ALA’s Sophie Brody Medal, and the Canadian Jewish Book Award for history.
 It was translated into seven languages.

 His upcoming book Spies of No Country (Algonquin, November 2018), the story of Israel’s first spies in 1948, has received the 2018 Natan Book Award.